alexhunsley/patchouli-jsonpatch/README.md

 # Patchouli JSON Patcher
 is a JSONPatch library for Swift featuring an ergonomic DSL.
-It uses [JSONPatch](https://github.com/raymccrae/swift-jsonpatch) lib for the patch execution.
+It is built on the [Patchouli Core](https://github.com/alexhunsley/patchouli-core) engine and uses [JSONPatch](https://github.com/raymccrae/swift-jsonpatch) lib for the patch execution.

 Example: